-The objective of this post is to provide a high level overview of different stages in the implementation of Microsoft Dynamics 365 Business Central (D365BC) to help companies prepare for it and to empower them to control the process.
+The objective of this post is to provide a high level overview of different stages in the implementation of Microsoft Dynamics 365 Business Central (D365BC) to help companies prepare for it, navigate through it and to succeed.

-If you are looking for D365BC implementation packages or would like to learn more about what D365BC is, including its modules, its financial reporting capabilities, the industries and sectors it serves, its license types and their prices, visit the corresponding page or contact us.
+If you are looking for D365BC implementation packages or would like to estimate your savings and to learn about D365BC modules, its financial reporting and budgeting capabilities, the industries and sectors it serves, its license types and their prices, visit the corresponding page or contact us.

 This post may be of interest to business managers, directors, project managers, consultants, financial officers, end users and Microsoft Partners in Canada and beyond.
 Users of other ERP (enterprise resource planning) systems (e.g. Microsoft Dynamics 365 Finance and Microsoft Dynamics 365 Supply Chain Management) may find the post useful as similar planning stages may apply.